 According to the Diagnostic and Statistical Manual of Mental Disorders (DSM), symptoms of schizophrenia include the following:

 Positive, more overtly psychotic symptoms

-- Hearing, seeing, feeling, smelling, or tasting things that have no basis in reality (hallucinations)
+- Hallucinations: hearing (for example, hearing voices), seeing, feeling (for example, feeling like bugs are crawling on the skin), smelling, or tasting things that have no basis in reality

 - Disorganized behaviors